 Often, instructors and/or trainers will offer to watch a video of you riding and give feedback, rather than attending and charging for the full 30-45 mins.

 As an affordable alternative, think about using educational resources and online courses.
-Using a variety of resources to build a foundation of knowledge can help you become more proficient without having to pay more for expert counsel.
+Using a variety of resources to build a foundation of knowledge can help you become more proficient without having to pay more for expert training.

 4. Investment in Education